-Earned Value Management has been an important topic in the USA for decades, especially because the US government explicitly demands EVM from its suppliers for large contracts.
-Not only does it require EVM for projects of a certain size, but it also validates the Earned Value Management system with its subcontractors after the project has started.
-You will learn the key fundamentals regarding EVM on government contracts and what you need to know about validating an EVMS in this article.
-Read on to learn the details.
+Earned Value Management (EVM) has been a significant focus in the U.S. for decades, particularly because the government explicitly requires EVM from its suppliers for large contracts.
+Not only does the government mandate EVM for projects above a certain size, but it also validates the Earned Value Management System (EVMS) of its subcontractors after work has begun.
+This article explains the key fundamentals of EVM on government contracts and the process for validating an EVMS.

-The DoD and other government agencies in the U.S. were the first systematic users of EVM decades ago.
-Thereafter, EVM spread continuously across various industries.
-Either DoD contractors in industry were mandated to use EVM, or companies themselves realized the great benefits of this method.
+The Department of Defense (DoD) and other U.S. government agencies were among the first systematic adopters of EVM decades ago.
+From there, EVM spread steadily across industries.
+Some DoD contractors were required to use EVM, while other companies recognized its benefits and adopted it voluntarily.

 Accept the Cost Risk or Apply a Compliant EVMS